Feldblusen: Suitcoat Shoulders explained

 Yes, just not as dramatically.
 The specification is a tilt of 1.5cm from one side to the other.

-On many, particularly late War examples such as Erbsentarn, it can get tough to even discern this as things were getting sloppy, but they are always slightly rhomboidal in shape.
+On some tunics, particularly late War examples such as Erbsentarn, it can get tough to even discern this as things were getting sloppy, but they are always slightly rhomboidal in shape.

 Why?
 It’s a tailoring trick.
 When worn, the curve of one’s chest makes them appear level.
 If the pockets were rectangular, it will appear that they angle upward toward the center.